OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### How many user licenses can I add with my subscription?

-You can add up to 25 user licenses, including the administrator, for development and testing purposes only.
-This includes small scale testing for up to 24 users.
-Using this subscription for any purpose other than development and testing is a violation of the license agreement.
+You can add up to 25 user licenses, including the administrator, for development purposes only.
+Using this subscription for any purpose other than application development is a violation of the license agreement.
 For more details about the licensing restrictions, see the [Office 365 developer subscription terms of use](terms-and-conditions.md).

-### What if I need to do large scale testing with hundreds of users?

-Any large scale testing beyond 24 users needs to be handled through your standard corporate Office 365 licensing.

 ### Why don’t you offer a one-year subscription anymore?